DataTalksClub/mlops-zoomcamp/03-orchestration/homework.md

 Prefect lets you have multiple profiles to easily switch between Cloud, local, or even multiple Orion instances.
 For more information, you can check the following [link](https://orion-docs.prefect.io/concepts/settings/#configuration-profiles)

 ## Q2.
-What is the default IP Address for the Orion UI?
+Share a screen shot of the radar plot you made

 Create a python file with 5 tasks and add them to a flow called main: